jonathan-g/jonathangilligan.hugo/content/about.md

 > for which he received a NASA Group Achievement Award
 > and a NOAA Outstanding Scientific Paper award.
 >
-> In 1994, Gilligan joined Vanderbilt’s
+> In 1994, Gilligan joined Vanderbilt's
 > [Department of Physics and Astronomy](https://as.vanderbilt.edu/physics/),
 > where he applied physics to material science, biology, and medicine,
 > later becoming the Robert T. Lagemann Assistant Professor of Living State Physics.